Rohan0412/Rohan0412/README.md

 - 👀 I’m interested in Data scientist
 - 🌱 I’m currently learning Data analysis
 - 💞️ I’m looking to collaborate on Big Data
-- 📫 How to reach me email: rohanshah598@gmail.com
+- 📫 To reach me at email: rohanshah598@gmail.com

 <!---
 Rohan0412/Rohan0412 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.